Details#

 More details and technicalities about the Short vs. Long Chain certificates can be found in article Long (default) and Short (alternate) Certificate Chains Explained.

-• A custom certificate.
-In this case, you need to provide by yourself the three files of the authorisation chain (i.e., the Domain Certificate, the Certificate CA Chain, and the Private Key) in the first or copy the content of the individual files in the appropriate fields.
 Click VERIFY to verify the certificates: if everything is correct, notification The certificate is valid will appear.
 To use the certificate, click the I WANT TO USE THIS CERTIFICATE button to upload and use the certificate.
 Again, a notification will be shown (The certificates have been saved).
-To complete the procedure: if you are on a Single-Node, restart it otherwise you need to restart the node on which the Proxy is installed.
+To complete the procedure, restart the Node on which the Proxy is installed.

 You can REMOVE or DOWNLOAD the certificates by clicking the appropriate button above the certificates themselves.